-Rule #1: Quality of your website content is critical to success.
-Therefore, allocate an adequate budget for your marketing project that will let you hire good writers and pay for quality content.
+Rule #1: The quality of your website’s content is critical to successful marketing.
+Allocate an adequate budget for your marketing project that will let you hire good writers and pay for quality, not quantity.

 Everything that you do within your marketing project needs to be measured and compared to some basis.
 For example, you purchase a well-written article at $20, then you publish it, and after some time your target customer reads it and does a needed “Call To Action” (e.g. purchasing the software you sell).
 As a result, the customer pays you say $200, and “Wow!” your net profit is $180!

-But how do you know how many calls to action your target customers do in a given period of time?
+But how do you know how many call-to-actions your target customers do in a given period of time?
 And what will be the net profit?

 I suggest you calculate expected return on investment (ROI) each amount you invest within your content marketing campaign.
 If you pay say $300 for 10 articles, estimate how much money you can earn per article within 1 month (or another period, but not less than 1 month).

-To track your sales leads and calculate ROI, learn to set and follow ecommerce goals in your web analytics system (like Google Analytics, Piwik, Clicky, others).
+To track your sales leads and calculate ROI, learn to set and follow ecommerce goals in your web analytics system (like Google Analytics, Matomo, Clicky, others).